-Measuring your SME by ATO standards is important to stay on the good side of the Australian Taxation Office (ATO).
+Measuring your small business by ATO standards is important to stay on the good side of the tax department.
 An unexpected letter in the mail or phone call from the tax man can be somewhat unnerving.
-One of the reasons that you may receive a communication from the ATO could be because you have fallen outside of the standard industry benchmark ratios.
-This is why we are showing you how Calxa can create ATO benchmark ratios for small businesses.
-It will help you monitor these to avoid an uncomfortable ‘please explain’.
+One of the reasons that you may hear from them could be that you have fallen outside of the standard industry benchmark ratios.

 Performance and Input Benchmarks

 With the advent of increased data processing technology and electronic communication, the ATO are now able to harvest and analyse an enormous amount of data from all businesses across Australia.
 With this comes the ability to provide Small Business Benchmarks based on historical information and trends.
-These benchmarks are broken down into performance benchmarks and input benchmarks.
+You will find these benchmarks broken down into performance benchmarks and input benchmarks.

-Performance benchmarks provide financial ratios to help businesses work out how they compare to other businesses.
-Obviously, this is mostly within the same industry.
-It offers guidance on how the business may be able to make improvements.
+Performance benchmarks provide you with financial ratios to help your business work out how you compare to other businesses within the same industry.
+It offers you guidance on how your business may be able to make improvements.
 These ratios are calculated based on information provided on tax returns and activity statements.

-Input benchmarks show an expected range of income for tradespeople based on labour and materials.
+Input benchmarks, on the other hand, shows you an expected range of income for tradespeople based on labour and materials.
 This is calculated based on information provided by industry participants and trade associations.

 An example of this is where businesses supply goods and services directly to consumers using cash payment methods.
 These businesses have demonstrated previously that they have a higher likelihood of deliberately using cash transactions to hide income and evade taxation obligations.
 This is just one example of where the ATO is trying to crack down on the ‘cash economy’.
-The Cost of Sales to Turnover ratio is used to identify businesses that fall into this category.
+The Cost of Sales to Turnover ratio is used to identify if your business falls into this category.
 If for some reason, you fall outside of the industry benchmark ratio, then you may have some explaining to do.

-There are ATO benchmarks available for the majority of businesses based on industry and turnover.
-This includes from air conditioning businesses to veterinary businesses, and everything in between.
+There are ATO benchmarks available for many businesses based on industry and turnover.
+This includes everything from air conditioning services to watch and jewellery retailers.
 For example, for a Restaurant Business, the key ratios include:

 - Cost of Sales/Turnover